 This amazing journey takes us into a region of the South Island that straddles the Main Divide.
 We will be surrounded by evidence of NZ's tumultuous past in the form of the evidence left behind of earthquake activity.
 There is scarring in the form of crumbling ridges, screes and riverbeds.
 You will travel across and down the Waimakariri River to where the Poulter River joins it.
 Along the way you will visit a high concentration of limestone rock formations not seen anywhere else in NZ!

 Lake Coleridge is the largest lake in North Canterbury and lies near the Rakaia River.
 It is the site of this country's first hydro-electric schemes.
 To reach this lake we will travel from Christchurch up Porter's Pass and then make our way around Lake Lyndon.
 From here we will continue ending up travelling between the Torlesse and Mt Hut ranges.
 Keep your camera nearby as we travel as the light changes rapidly in these parts!

 Lake Taylor - Full Day

 We will travel up the Hurunui Valley following the Hurunui River.
+The power and hustle and bustle of the river we follow ends at it's source - the tranquil and serene Lake Taylor.
 Lots of opportunity for beautiful landscape images, some slow shutter speed images, culminating on the shore of Lake Taylor.
 We even might encounter a typical "NZ Traffic Jam" in the form of sheep being moved along the road!